devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

 ### Prerequisites

-1. Install `podman` or `docker` and `yq` on the VM from where you're executing the installation commands.
+1. Install `podman` or `docker` on the VM from where you're executing the installation commands.
 2. Clone the Devtron Helm chart:

     ```bash